344EEE2D-6C0B-4FBC-856E-4DBD166BB077.jpeg

 The Preserve is open year-round, though the trail conditions vary, based on weather.
 Set hours of operation aren't posted, as it is a non-staffed Nature Preserve; however, since there is no trail lighting, visitors are encouraged to go during daylight hours.
 The Tamarack Nature Preserve has several trails that meander through its diverse biomes.
 For that reason, we strongly recommend visitors study the map above, as formal way-finding trail signage is not yet complete.

 There is a long trail around the perimeter of the entire Preserve and two parallel north-south boardwalks.
 The perimeter trail is paved asphalt along its southern and western portions, and “rustic” along the northern and eastern half.
 The two north-south trails are newly renovated wood boardwalks that traverse the Preserve’s fen.
 Rustic woodland paths on the Preserve’s perimeter are relatively cleared of vegetation, either bare soil or covered with wood chips.
-Be prepared, as they may be wet and muddy in some places and are accessible by foot year-around or cross-country skis in the winter.
+Be prepared, as they may be wet and muddy in some places, since it is part of a wetland system, and are accessible by foot year-around or cross-country skis in the winter.
 The non-paved sections of trail are not suited to bicycles.

 These trails are relatively easy to traverse, providing conditions are not too wet, muddy or icy.
 Small children will enjoy the simple playground near the parking lot, which also features a picnic table and portable toilets.